Graduate Certificate of Accounting

 Advanced standing will be granted only for studies completed in the 4 years prior to the commencement of this course.

-Advanced standing gained for any subject shall be cancelled 7 years after the date of the examination upon which the advanced standing is based if, by then, the student has not completed this course.
+Advanced standing gained for any subject shall be cancelled 7 years after the date of the examination upon which the advanced standing is based if, by then, the candidate has not completed this course.

 Inclusion of majors on testamur

 Not applicable - this course does not have majors

 Candidates who complete this course are eligible for entry to the Graduate Diploma of Accounting, and may be granted advanced standing for all subjects completed under this course.